denten-books/plain-text/main.md

 Staring with the late 1960s, a generation of scholars (Northrup Frye, Murray Krieger, and E. D. Hirsch, among others) took up the problem value in literary criticism in a concerted fashion.
 Their conversation splintered into three
-camps: the separatists--those who viewed the production of value as a detriment to the discipline; the in-separatists (to coin a term)--those who believed that value creation is inseparable from the study of literature; and the compatibilists, or those who attempted to integrate the two opposing positions.
+camps: the separatists---those who viewed the production of value as a detriment to the discipline; the inseparatists (to coin a term)---those who believed that value creation is inseparable from the study of literature; and the compatibilists, or those who attempted to integrate the two opposing positions.
 Frye, for one, argued that value production should not be a part of the scholar's task, because the concept of value itself is "individual, unpredictable, variable, incommunicable, indemonstrable, and mainly an intuitive reaction to knowledge."
-"The more consistently one conceives of criticism as the pursuit of values," writes Frye, "the more firmly one becomes attached to that great sect of anti-intellectualism [@frye_value_1968, 317]."
+"The more consistently one conceives of criticism as the pursuit of values," wrote Frye, "the more firmly one becomes attached to that great sect of anti-intellectualism [@frye_value_1968, 317]."
+Ever the dry wit, Frye wrote that one can pursue a sense of value, no more than one can pursue a sense of happiness.
+Values, like happiness, are not end-goals in themselves, but rather "emotional reaction[s] to activity" and a "feeling we get from pursuing something else [@frye_value_1968, 311]."

 To this Murray Krieger responded in pointing out the inevitability of value formation in the work of even the most analytically-inclined critic.
 Krieger